1906 Historical Vermont Counties Map

 Why would you want to see historical Google Maps?
 County boundaries in the U.S. have changed over 17,600 times since America was settled in colonial times!
 This historical counties tool built on Google Maps will help you make sure you’re searching in the correct county for the place and any historical date you are researching.
 Research with confidence knowing that this tool is built using the complete dataset of the authoritative Newberry Library’s Atlas of Historical County Boundaries project.

-Type any PRESENT-day place or address in the “Search places” box above the map*
+- Type any PRESENT-day place or address in the “Search places” box above the map and choose the one you want from the auto-complete list

 - Subscribe to receive notification of tool updates and usage tips